House of Dog Training

-This program is designed for the dog that is uncomfortable or becomes overly excited in the presence of strangers, other dogs or both.
+This program is designed for the dog who is uncomfortable or becomes overly excited in the presence of strangers, other dogs or both.
 Most dogs express this by lunging, barking, pulling, they have dilated pupils and their hackles are raised.
 Most people think their dog is aggressive but really, they have no choice, because when on a leash we take their ability to flee the situation away.
-Other dogs shut down, hiding behind their owners with their tail tucked between their legs, ears pinned back, they may shake and lick their lips or droll, and/or shed excessivley.
-If this sounds like your dog than you are in the right place.
-Angie Neal, CDBC and Stevie Fields CBST have developed a program just for your dog.
+Other dogs shut down, hiding behind their owners with their tails tucked between their legs, ears pinned back, they may shake and lick their lips or drool, and/or shed excessively.
+If this sounds like your dog, then you are in the right place.
+Stevie Fields CBST and Stephanie Dowdell have developed a program just for your dog.

 We send everyone in the program to see Jennifer Pearson,DVM for a complete behavioral and physical assessment.
 We do not expect you to change your current vet but require the one visit with Jennifer Pearson,DVM.
 The visit is included in the price of the program.

 The next step in the program is orientation at our facility that will last an hour and half to two hours.
-There will be four other people doing the program with you and you will have the chance to meet them and share your story.
-Orientaion is with out your dog so you don't have to worry about what they will be doing.
+There will be three other people doing the program with you and you will have the chance to meet them and share your story.
+Orientation is without your dog, so you don't have to worry about what they will be doing.
 It's nice knowing other people who have had the same struggles with their dogs and this gives you a chance to connect and possibly work with others after the program.
 After the orientation you will have an appointment with Linda Hoover, Companion Animal Practitioner and she will have the complete history from both us and Jennifer Pearson.

 Your second lesson will be TTouch with Linda Hoover, Companion Animal Practitioner.
 What is Tellington TTouch, and how can it help my dog?